img

 Minimally Invasive Congenital Heart Care 4.8

-Patent Ductus Arteriosus (PDA) is a congenital heart condition in which a blood vessel connecting the aorta and pulmonary artery fails to close after birth.
-As a result, oxygen-rich blood flows abnormally into the lungs, causing increased lung blood flow and overload of the left side of the heart.
+Patent Ductus Arteriosus is a persistent opening between the aorta and pulmonary artery that should normally close shortly after birth.
+When it remains open, oxygen-rich blood flows abnormally into the lungs, causing overload.

 PDA device closure is a safe, catheter-based procedure that seals the abnormal connection without open-heart surgery and allows rapid recovery.